tuzig/terminal7/README.md

 Terminal7 is a terminal that includes a terminal multiplexer made for modern web clients and real time communications over WebRTC.
-A reincaranation of tmux and screen, Terminal7 is a hybrid app that designed for smart clients.
+A reincaranation of screen and tmux, Terminal7 is a hybrid app that designed for smart clients.

 The code here is in vanilla TypeSctipt, relying chiefly on the following projects: